csebooks/artificial-intelligence/content.en/vii-conclusions/_index.md

 Finally, it seems likely that a large-scale success in AI—the creation of human-level in- telligence and beyond—would change the lives of a majority of humankind.
 The very nature of our work and play would be altered, as would our view of intelligence, consciousness, and the future destiny of the human race.
 AI systems at this level of capability could threaten hu- man autonomy, freedom, and even survival.
 For these reasons, we cannot divorce AI research from its ethical consequences (see Section 26.3).

-1052 Chapter 27.
-AI: The Present and Future

 Which way will the future go?
 Science fiction authors seem to favor dystopian futures over utopian ones, probably because they make for more interesting plots.
 But so far, AI seems to fit in with other revolutionary technologies (printing, plumbing, air travel, telephony) whose negative repercussions are outweighed by their positive aspects.